browserengineering/book/book/forms.md

 ```

 Note that I grab the length of the payload in bytes, not the length in
 letters.
-Finally, we need to add the actual payload and send it:
+Finally, we need send the payload itself:

 ``` {.python}
 def request(url, payload=None):